rtdi/AppContainer/docs/009 - Testing.md

 This solves multiple problems:

 1. The script syntax is not yet another invention specific to this appcontainer but a standardized language - ECMAScript.
 It is simple enough to learn for such simple test cases and also very popular.
 2. Additional commands are made available to the script, in particular the `db` object.
-The command `db.query('select * from INFORMATION_SCHEMA.TABLES')` returns a [TableValue](https://git.sbg.ac.at/s1080660/bachelor/-/blob/main/dbactivationbase/src/main/java/io/rtdi/appcontainer/dbunittest/value/TableValue.java) object that represents a result set.
+The command `db.query('select * from INFORMATION_SCHEMA.TABLES')` returns a [TableValue](https://github.com/rtdi/AppContainer/blob/master/dbactivationbase/src/main/java/io/rtdi/appcontainer/dbunittest/value/TableValue.java) object that represents a result set.
 This allows interaction with the database in a secure and easy to use way.
 3. With the GraalVM ScriptEngine the security settings can be controller selectively.
 Which classes and methods of the host are accessible - almost none.
 What directories, if at all, are accessible. see [Security Guide](https://www.graalvm.org/22.0/security-guide/) of GraalVM.
 4. Implementation of the basic functionality of any script like assigning variable values, calling functions, ... is all available out of the box.

 In essence, using JavaScript embedded inside the Tomcat JVM, combines the advantages of Option 3 and Option 2b.
 The additional test functionality for databases is implemented in the Java host and the scripting benefits from the power of JavaScript.

+The way to write test is by either writing to the stderr via `console.err()` for negative test or writing a line starting with `Assertion failed` to the stdout, usually via `console.assert(condition, message);`

+### Example

+Simple test if all records are loaded

+    console.assert(db.queryValue('select count(*) as cnt from users') == 30, "USERS table must have 30 records");
+    console.assert(db.queryValue('select count(*) as cnt from projects') == 5, "PROJECTS table must have 5 records");
+    console.assert(db.queryValue('select count(*) as cnt from tasks') == 1000, "TASKS table must have 1000 records");
+    console.log("All tests executed");